-- 2. Lincoln on the execution of a slave trader, 1862 (#GLC00182) This stunning document, a refusal of clemency for a convicted slave trader, stands out among the papers of Abraham Lincoln, a man renowned for his mercy and willingness to pardon.
+- 2. Winfield Scott, Notice of suspension of habeas corpus in Boston to Justin Dimick, 1861 (GLC00638) Scott quotes an Abraham Lincoln document suspending the writ of habeas corpus, countersigned by William H. Seward.
+Scott empowers Brevet Colonel Dimick to do the same in Boston.
+Also signed by Assistant Adjutant General E.D.
+Townsend. - 3.
+Lincoln on the execution of a slave trader, 1862 (GLC00182) (American History, 1493-1945 login required) This stunning document, a refusal of clemency for a convicted slave trader, stands out among the papers of Abraham Lincoln, a man renowned for his mercy and willingness to pardon.
 In November 1861, Nathaniel Gordon was convicted of slave trading and sentenced to hang.
 Participation in the slave trade had been punishable by death since 1820, but Gordon was the first man to be executed for the crime.
 Only one other slave trader had been sentenced to death, but he received a full pardon from President James Buchanan in 1857.
 Gordon's friends and supporters approached Lincoln, as the President wrote, "to commute the said sentence of the said Nathaniel Gordon to a term of imprisonment for life."
 Lincoln declined, writing that it was his "duty to refuse."
 He did, however, delay the execution for two weeks, to allow the prisoner time to make "the necessary preparation for the awful change which awaits him."
-Lincoln's unwavering refusal to grant Gordon clemency is a testament to his intolerance of slavery. - 3.
+Lincoln's unwavering refusal to grant Gordon clemency is a testament to his intolerance of slavery. - 4.
 P.G.T.
-Beauregard, Confederate reaction to "Beast" Butler's orders, 1862 (#GLC00666) In April 1862 Union forces led by Captain David G. Farragut steamed past the weak Confederate defenses and captured New Orleans.
+Beauregard, Confederate reaction to "Beast" Butler's orders, 1862 (GLC00666) In April 1862 Union forces led by Captain David G. Farragut steamed past the weak Confederate defenses and captured New Orleans.
 During the occupation of the city Union troops were repeatedly insulted by New Orleans women.
 The women hoped their actions would prompt a reaction from Union troops that would incite paroled Confederates to act.
 General Benjamin F. Butler's men showed remarkable restraint against the insults, but Butler realized that it was only a matter of time before one of them, pressed too far, would react.
 As military governor of the city, Butler issued General Orders 28 on May 15, 1862, which declared that any woman behaving disrespectfully would be "treated as a woman of the town plying her avocation."
 In other words, they were to be regarded as prostitutes and therefore were subject to arrest.